asimpleenigma/MultiLayeredAdaline/README.md

             Takes input values in an array or list, and returns output values in an array.
                 If inhibit_classify, the returned outputs will not be put thru the step function, even if self._classify==True.

- TrainingData is a class to store data to be passed to the 'train' method.
-     ''training_data'' the inputs to be trained on and their corresponding desired outputs. must be: 3-tuple; (title, inputs, outputs).
+    ''TrainingData'' is a class to store data to be passed to the 'train' method. input must be: 3-tuple; (title, inputs, outputs).
                   Where inputs and outputs are 2-D arrays where rows = number of input vectors to evaluate, columns = number of input/output nodes.